daviz00/tailwind-test/README.md

 # tailwindcss-test
- Testing out Tailwind CSS ui components
+ Testing out Tailwind CSS UI components

+## Credits
+ A special Thanks to Traversy Media for providing a good tutorial for getting started